-Naegleria (nay-GLEER-e-uh) infection is a rare and usually fatal brain infection caused by an amoeba commonly found in freshwater lakes, rivers and hot springs.
-Exposure occurs during swimming or other water sports.
+Naegleria (nay-GLEER-e-uh) infection is a rare and almost always fatal brain infection.
+Naegleria infection is caused by an amoeba commonly found in warm, freshwater lakes, rivers and hot springs.
+Exposure to the amoeba usually occurs during swimming or other water sports.

-The amoeba — called Naegleria fowleri — travels up the nose to the brain, where it causes severe damage.
-Most people who have naegleria infection die within a week.
+The amoeba — called Naegleria fowleri — travels up the nose to the brain, where it causes severe brain damage.
+Most people who have naegleria infection die within a week of showing symptoms.

 Millions of people are exposed to the amoeba that causes naegleria infection each year, but only a handful of them ever get sick from it.
 Health officials don't know why some people develop naegleria infection while others don't.

 Naegleria infection causes a disease called primary amebic meningoencephalitis (muh-ning-go-un-sef-uh-LIE-tis) — also known as PAM.
 PAM is a brain infection that leads to brain swelling and the destruction of brain tissue.

 The symptoms of naegleria infection generally begin within two to 15 days of exposure to the amoeba.
 Initial signs and symptoms often include:

 - Sudden, severe headache

 As the disease worsens, signs and symptoms may also include:

 - Stiff neck

 - Sensitivity to light